Medical Supply Services

 - Therapy equipment

-All medical supplies that require a purchase order must be approved by us before you provide them to the injured worker.
-Our fee schedules list the items requiring a purchase order.
+All durable and disposable medical supplies must be approved by WorkSafeBC before they are provided to an injured worker.
+In addition, certain durable medical supplies require a purchase order.
+The fee schedules list the items requiring a purchase order.

 Becoming a provider

 WorkSafeBC, in conjunction with the B.C. government, has an agreement for the supply of mobility devices and durable medical equipment with a network of providers under the MSA, which comes up for bidding every few years.
 To become a provider, you need to apply when the bidding process begins.